 Whether a child is emancipated will really depend on the facts of a specific situation.
 For example, a minor may move out of the parent's house and be self-supporting while managing his/her own affairs.
 There may be an actual agreement, or the parent may simply not try to make the child return.
-In other situations, the parent may ask the minor to leave and to support him/herself.
-Or, a parent may require a minor to pay room and board.

 The courts become involved when there is the need for formal action.
 In parental abuse and neglect cases, Child Protective Services will be involved.

 Some courts analyze other court decisions to help them decide the right path.
 This helps you to research similar situations and to see what legal issues a judge might look for.
 You will notice that the judge sometimes looks at cases decided in other states.
 Where the written law in Maryland is unclear, a judge may sometimes look at what other judges in other states have said.
 Remember, judges are looking at only the facts of the case before them.
 If you are researching case law, the more the facts of your situation resemble the facts in a case that has already been decided, the more likely the case will apply to you.
 It's a good idea to consult with an attorney to help determine whether case law would apply to your situation.

 In Holly v.
 Maryland Auto Insurance Fund, 29 Md.
 App.
 498 (1975), the court summarized past Maryland court decisions in this area.
 Unless the minor has turned 18, the emancipation of a child cannot be the result of any act of the child alone.
 Emancipation requires some action by the parent (such as abuse or neglect), or by the minor with the permission of the parent (such as marriage).
 In making its decision, the court will focus on the relationship between the parent and child and the goals of the person bringing the case.

 Read more about how Maryland defines child abuse and neglect by clicking here.